-How to Lawyers Charge Clients?
+How Do Lawyers Charge Clients?

 There are three basic methods an attorney can use to charge clients, including:

-- Hourly billing – as the term implies, the hourly billing method involves billing clients by the hour, or segment of an hour.
-If an attorney bills you by the hour, you will typically be required to give the attorney a retainer fee up front.
-The attorney then bills against the retainer until the retainer runs low at which point you must fill up the retainer again.
-For example, you might give an attorney a $5,000 retainer.
-The attorney will keep track of his/her time and bill by 1/10 of an hour (6 minute) segments.
+The attorney will keep track of his/her time and bill by 1/10 of an hour (6-minute) segments.
 When the retainer drops below $1,000 you will probably need to replenish it.
 With this type of fee, the client does not know ahead of time how much the case will cost.
 At best, the attorney will provide an estimate.

-- Contingency fee – this method is typically used for personal injury cases or administrative cases, such as worker’s compensation or Social Security disability.
 The attorney only gets paid if he/she secures compensation for you; however, if the attorney does “win” the case, he/she will usually be entitled to a nice chunk of the proceeds, typically 30-40 percent.
 Contingency fee billing is prohibited in criminal cases.

 Attorney set their own fees for criminal cases.
 As such, there is no universal fee schedule nor is there any way to know what an attorney will charge without consulting with the attorney about the facts and circumstances of the case.
-Some of the factors an attorney is likely to consider when setting a fee, however, include:

 - Severity level of the most serious charge – as a general rule, the more that is at stake for the defendant, the more work the attorney must do and, therefore the more the attorney will charge.